JeffersonLab/workmap/README.md

 The [server](https://github.com/JeffersonLab/wildfly/blob/main/scripts/server-setup.sh) and [app](https://github.com/JeffersonLab/wildfly/blob/main/scripts/app-setup.sh) setup scripts can be used to setup a local instance of Wildfly.

 ## Release
-1. Bump the release date and version number in build.gradle and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
+1. Bump the version number in the VERSION file and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
-2. Create a new release on the GitHub Releases page corresponding to the same version in the build.gradle.
-The release should enumerate changes and link issues.
-A war artifact can be attached to the release to facilitate easy install by users.
+2. The [CD](https://github.com/JeffersonLab/workmap/blob/main/.github/workflows/cd.yaml) GitHub Action should run automatically invoking:
-3. [Publish to DockerHub](https://github.com/JeffersonLab/workmap/actions/workflows/docker-publish.yml) GitHub Action should run automatically.
+    - The [Create release](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/gh-release.yml) GitHub Action to tag the source and create release notes summarizing any pull requests.
+Edit the release notes to add any missing details.
+A war file artifact is attached to the release.
-4. Bump and commit quick start [image version](https://github.com/JeffersonLab/workmap/blob/main/compose.override.yaml)
+    - The [Publish docker image](https://github.com/JeffersonLab/container-workflows/blob/main/.github/workflows/docker-publish.yaml) GitHub Action to create a new demo Docker image.

 ## Deploy
 At JLab this app is found at [ace.jlab.org/workmap](https://ace.jlab.org/workmap) and internally at [acctest.acc.jlab.org/workmap](https://acctest.acc.jlab.org/workmap).
 However, those servers are proxies for `wildfly6.acc.jlab.org` and `wildflytest6.acc.jlab.org` respectively.
 A [deploy script](https://github.com/JeffersonLab/wildfly/blob/main/scripts/deploy.sh) is provided to automate wget and deploy.
 Example: